fasiha/deep-path-typing/README.md

 ```ts
 path<Props['sense']>('sense', 10)
 ```
-but that won't work because of a surprising constraint in TypeScript: that ***automatic inference of generics parameters is all-or-nothing***, per [niieani](https://stackoverflow.com/a/38688143/500207).
+but that won't work because of a surprising constraint in TypeScript: that ***automatic inference of non-default generics parameters is all-or-nothing***, per [niieani](https://stackoverflow.com/a/38688143/500207).
 I can't provide the first generic type without providing the rest (`T`, `U`, et al.).
 Subscribe to notifications for this ["Proposal: Partial Type Argument Inference"](https://github.com/Microsoft/TypeScript/issues/26242) issue to know when this constraint is relaxed.

 > Generics in Java and C++ allow one to partially define generics/template parameters and infer the rest, but in those languages, generics are a mechanism for *code generation*: these compilers degenericize code by creating one function for each combination of generic types invoked.
 TypeScript's generics, like all other TypeScript functionality, are solely compile-time constraints.
 No extra JavaScript gets generated because `path` above is called with many different types.

-### `never` extends everything
+### Default generic parameters needed
 Recall the generic types that `path` uses:
 ```ts
 function path<Target,